3-year-old dies on Texas bus sending migrants to Chicago

-Lawmakers demand Greg Abbott end ‘barbaric’ migrant busing after 3-year-old’s death from Texas to Chicago
+Lawmakers demand Greg Abbott end ‘barbaric’ migrant busing after three-year-old’s death from Texas to Chicago

 More than 30,000 asylum seekers have been removed from Texas under the governor’s plan